AlGepe/OmniCalcs/SEO/Factorial/New_Factorial.md

 ## Exclamation point in Maths: What is a factorial?

+ <-- WAT IMAGE-->

+ When you see for the first time an exclamation point in maths you probably got shocked or even thought you that there was some kind of mistake or typo.
+But the reality is different: this exclamation point in maths is called the factorial or n-factorial.
+The factorial is a fairly unknown operator, that in reality can be viewed more as an abbreviation than a true operator in itself, at least at the beginning.

+To understand what the factorial does or means we should start with an example.
+We could chose any number `n` and calculate its n-factorial value but the best is to choose a fairly small number, so let's use 5-factorial.

+`5! = 5 * 4 * 3 * 2 * 1 = 120`

+From this example you can get and intuition of what is a factorial and even take a guess at the factorial formula.
+You can also understand why this exclamation point in maths can be regarded as an abbreviation, since it is not a new operation but rather a collection of multiplications.

 The easiest definition of n-factorial, denoted *n!*, is a product of all positive natural numbers smaller or equal to *n*.
 For example,

 `6! = 6*5*4*3*2*1 = 720`